Generalization Bounds of Nonconvex-(Strongly)-Concave Stochastic Minimax Optimization: Uniform Convergence and Generalization

 \subsection{NC-SC Stochastic Minimax Optimization}

-Under the NC-SC setting, we demonstrate in the following theorem the uniform convergence between gradients of primal functions of the population and empirical minimax problems, which provides an upper bound on the generalization error for any algorithm $\mathcal{A}$.
+Under the NC-SC setting, the next theorem demonstrates the uniform convergence between gradients of primal functions of the population and empirical minimax problem, which is a structural property of the empirical and population minimax problem.
 We defer the proof to Appendix \ref{apdx_sec:proof_NCSC_unif_convergence}.